jlanga/smsk/README.md

 - End a workflow with a checkpoint rule: a rule that takes as input the result of the workflow (`map`).
 Use the subworkflow name as a folder name to store its results: `map` results go into `results/map/`.

 - Log everything.
 Store it next to the results: `rule/rest_of_rule_name_sample.log`.
 Store also benchmarks in JSON format.
+Consider even creating a subfolder if the total number of files is too high.

 - End it also with a clean rule that deletes everything of the workflow (`clean_map`).

 - Use the `bin/snakefiles/raw` to get/link your raw data, databases, etcetera.
 You should be careful when cleaning this folder.

 - Configuration for software, samples, etcetera, should be written in the `config.yaml` (instead of hardcoding them somewhere in a 1000 line script).
+Command line software usually comes with mandatory parameters and optional ones.
+Ideally, write the mandatory ones in each snakefile and the optional in `config.yaml`.

 - `shell.prefix("set -euo pipefail;")` in the first line of the Snakefile makes the entire workflow to stop in case of even a warning or a exit error different of 0.
+Maybe non necessary anymore (2016/12/13).

 - If compressing, use `pigz`, `pbzip2` or `pxz` instead of `gzip`.
-Get them from `brew`.
+Get them from `conda`.

-- Install as many possible packages from `brew` and `pip` instead of using `apt`/`apt-get`: software is more recent this way, and you don't have to unzip tarballs or rely on your sysadmin.
+- Install as many possible packages from `conda` and `pip` instead of using `apt`/`apt-get`: software is more recent this way, and you don't have to unzip tarballs or rely on your sysadmin.
 This way your workflow is more reproducible.
 The problem I see is that you cannot specify exact versions in `brew`.

 - To install software from tarballs, download them into `src/` and copy them to `bin/` (and write the steps in `bin/install/from_tarball.sh`):